pgarrett-scripps/MsDecon/README.md

 # msdecon

-**msdecon** is a Python package for performing simple isotopic envelope deconvolution in mass spectrometry data.
+**msdecon** is a Python package for performing simple isotopic deconvolution.
 It uses a graph-based approach to identify and group peaks belonging to the same isotopic distribution.
-By mapping peaks and their relationships into a graph, and then navigating through that graph, **msdecon** helps you automatically find monoisotopic peaks, estimate charge states, and retrieve isotopic clusters.
+It doesn't use any isotope distribution scoring, rather it uses very simple logic when assigning isotopic distribution.

-## Features
+## Algorithm

-- **Graph Construction**: Builds a graph of peaks connected by isotope spacing.
-- **Charge State Filtering**: Supports user-defined charge ranges to focus on relevant isotopes.
-- **Automated Traversal**: Navigates through the graph to find isotopic envelopes.
-- **Flexible Tolerances**: Choose between ppm or Da tolerances for peak matching.
-- **Returns Detailed Results**: Provides monoisotopic peaks, charge states, total envelope intensity, and more.
+- Start with the most abunant peak in the spectra.
+- look left (lower m/z) and right (higher m/z) for the next peak in the isotopic distribution which is +/- a valid isotope offset (Neutron / charge), ~1 for +1, and ~0.5 for +2...
+- Isotope distributions Must be sequential (no skipping peaks) and best be monotonically decreasing in intensity.
+- Additionally to monotonically decreasing intensity, the intensity of the next peak should also be less than a certain scale factor of the previous peak (0.6 for left and 0.8 for right).

 ## Installation

-You can install **msdecon** from source or integrate it into your existing Python environment.
-For example:

 ```bash
 pip install .
 ```

-(Ensure you are in the directory with `setup.py` or `pyproject.toml`.)

 ## Usage